markets/mini_i18n/README.md

 Use `L()` to localize dates, times, and numbers.
 Don't forget you can also use `MiniI18n.l()` or `MiniI18n.localize()`.

-`MiniI18n` provides built-in localization defaults for some languages:
+The gem provides built-in localization for some languages:
 - `:en` - English
 - `:es` - Spanish
 - `:fr` - French